sapcc/limes/docs/users/api-spec-resources.md

 ### GET /admin/mail/render

-Renders the mail template of the respective type using dummy values and verifies that the generated content is valid HTML.
+Renders all available mail templates using dummy values and verifies that the generated content is valid HTML.
-Requires the `?template_type` query parameter.